-5. The rate of perceived exertion (RPE) exceeds 8 on the 1-10 scale.
-8 is for normal people.
-Special operators and others capable to dig deeper within need to aim for 6 or 7.
+5. The rate of perceived exertion (RPE) exceeds eight on the 1-10 scale.
+Eight is for normal people.
+Special operators and others capable to dig deeper within need to aim for six or seven.

-Driving through these stop signs leads to what Pavel is trying to avoid.
+Driving through these stop signs leads to what Tsatsouline is trying to avoid.
 Perceived muscle failure and fatigue are different from each other.
-Once you can no longer move yourself through a pull-up repetition, you may experience immediate grip loss, as well as uncontrollable shaking.
+Once you no longer can move yourself through a pull-up repetition, you may experience immediate grip loss, as well as uncontrollable shaking.

-You may have seen this type of muscle failure during two-minute push-up tests in the military when someone is failing to do that last repetition and instead of moving upward is stuck somewhere in the half-rep range, then starts to uncontrollably shake until he or she falls to the floor.
+You may have seen this type of muscle failure during two-minute push-up tests in the military when someone is failing to do that last repetition.
+Instead of moving upward, they are stuck somewhere in the half-rep range, then start to shake uncontrollably until they fall to the floor.

 That is giving everything you have on the test, but you just wasted your muscles and massive amounts of energy.
 This was a central nervous system breakdown that will affect how you perform on the following events -- maybe pull-ups, sit-ups and especially the timed run.